Tang Yin — An Exceptional Artist in the History of China and His Pathos Life Encounters

 Hence, Tang Yin started to act like an insane person, by streaking on the street, eating disgusting garbage, and telling everyone that he was the king’s honorable guest.

-No one could understand how this brilliant genius felt about being a lunatic on the street and disgusted by everyone, and how desperate of having lost his last pride and dignity.
+No one could understand how this brilliant genius felt about being a lunatic on the street and disgusted by everyone, and how desperate of have lost his last pride and dignity.

 A few months later, the king was embarrassed and sent Tang Yin back.